houjieth/SFFoodTruck/static/doc/design_doc.md

 This web app let you find food trucks around a specific location in San Francisco.
 You can also specify the food type keywords in your search.

-The app is currently hosted at [foodtruck.jiehou.net](http://foodtruck.jiehou.net)
+The app is currently hosted at [foodtruck.jiehou.net](http://foodtruck.jiehou.net).
+And the source code is also available at [github](https://github.com/houjieth/SFFoodTruck).

 This app is basically a single page application using frontend rendering and ajax only.
 We use Backbone.js, Flask and MongoDB in the technical stack.
 So it's a full-stack product.